-The question of value is among the most important issues an art collector faces, especially today as the highly fluctuating market took its toll on the way we value artwork.
-The general recommendation whenever appraising price range is to consult with an expert – however, there are several things a collector can do on his own to come closer to knowing the approximate cost rate of a particular piece.
-Before we get into that, a fair warning is in order – evaluating art is a complicated process heavily influenced by many market variables and trends.
+The question of value and how to find the value of artwork is among the most important issues an art collector faces, especially today as the highly fluctuating market took its toll on the way we value art.
+The general recommendation whenever appraising price range is to consult with an expert - however, there are several things a collector can do on his own to come closer to knowing the approximate cost rate of a particular piece.
+Before we get into that, a fair warning is in order - evaluating art is a complicated process heavily influenced by many market variables and trends.

 As with any other market, the art kind is very fluid - comparable sales with dates over five years old may have little to no impact on an artwork’s current value.
 It may be difficult for an inexperienced collector to understand why a personally beloved piece is valued relatively low, but the appraisal is not to be taken in with emotions.
 Market value is one thing, while the personal and even cultural significance of an artwork does not always impact their market price.

 For all of the collectors and enthusiasts, the market numbers come first and they are often all that matters, so any upcoming collector must be aware of the key steps to determining a market value to any artwork if they plan to be successful in their new hobby.

 First and foremost, the piece needs to be officially authenticated.
 The process of authentication varies depending on the period in which the piece in question was created.
 Contemporary art is perhaps the easiest to authenticate, especially if the artist is alive and working as they can easily confirm they were the ones who authored the artwork.

 However, if the piece was not made in recent times, the artwork's documentation must be verified and the physical traits of the work itself should be analyzed.
 The most challenging cases of authentication involve a laboratory, such as The Fine Arts Experts Institute from Switzerland.
 Many cases do not go as far as to end up in a laboratory as a proper amount of documentation and a few looks through a magnifying glass should do the trick.